mastodon/documentation/content/en/admin/moderation.md

 Once the data has been deleted, whether that is after the 30 day period, or if an admin has force deleted it, the account can still be un-suspended.
 However, the account will have no data (statuses, profile information, avatar or header image) associated with it.

 For remote accounts, suspending will make them unfollow any local account.
-Those relationships are not restored in case the remote account is un-supended, even within the 30-day time window.
+Those relationships are not restored in case the remote account is un-suspended, even within the 30-day time window.

 ## Moderating entire websites {#server-wide-moderation}